We have beds available! Call for Same-Day Admission

 The 3 Stages of Alcoholic Liver Disease & Their Symptoms to Look For

 Excessive alcohol consumption over an extended amount of time may lead to alcoholic liver disease.
-In fact, almost 100% of alcoholics who consume at least 80 grams of alcohol (about 6 or 7 drinks) a day for over 10 years will develop liver disease.2 This disease is progressive as well, and the signs of alcoholic liver disease will become more prevalent and severe without treatment.
+Almost 100% of alcoholics who consume at least 80 grams of alcohol (about 6 or 7 drinks) a day for over 10 years will develop liver disease.1 This disease is progressive as well, and the signs of alcoholic liver disease will become more prevalent and severe without treatment.
 The alcoholic liver disease stages include fatty liver, alcoholic hepatitis, and liver cirrhosis.

 1. Fatty Liver Disease/Steatosis

-The first stage of alcoholic liver disease is fatty liver or steatosis that is characterized by excessive fat inside liver cells and negatively impacts the efficiency of the liver.
-About 20% of alcoholics and heavy drinkers will reach this stage of liver disease from alcohol.3 Fortunately, this damage can be reversed if the person stops drinking.
+The first stage of alcoholic liver disease is fatty liver or steatosis, which is characterized by excessive fat inside liver cells and negatively impacts the efficiency of the liver.
+About 20% of alcoholics and heavy drinkers will reach this stage of liver disease from alcohol.2

 Often, the only sign of fatty liver disease is an enlarged liver, so many people may not realize that they have a problem until the disease becomes more severe or they reach the next stage of alcoholic liver disease.